Species Introduction

 Q: How often should I feed Gold Black Lyretail Mollies?

-Feeding Gold Black Lyretail Mollies should be done once or twice a day, with only as much food as they can consume within a few minutes.
-A varied diet is essential for their health; include high-quality flake foods, pellets, and occasional treats such as frozen or live brine shrimp and daphnia.
-Overfeeding can lead to water quality issues, so it’s best to monitor their feeding and adjust accordingly.
-Always remove any uneaten food promptly to prevent decay and maintain water clarity.
+Feeding Gold Black Lyretail Mollies 1-2 times daily is recommended.
+Offer an amount they can consume within 2-3 minutes to prevent overfeeding, which can lead to water quality issues.
+A varied diet is essential for their health; consider high-quality flakes, pellets, and occasional treats such as frozen or live foods like brine shrimp and daphnia.
+This variety helps enhance their colour and supports overall vitality.
+Always remove any uneaten food to maintain water quality.

 ✓ Expert Tip